CalebUAz/ToMCAT-ML-Modeling/README.md

 ```bash
 python3 NIRS_affective_individual_task_LSTM.py --p ./data/dataset_directory
 ```
+3. If you wish to pass hyperparameters like hidden_size, num_epochs, batch_size, learning_rate, etc, you can do so by sending those values as a flag.
-3. The script will load the EEG affective task dataset, preprocess the data, train the LSTM model, and evaluate its performance.
+4. The script will load the EEG affective task dataset, preprocess the data, train the LSTM model, and evaluate its performance.
-4. After completion, the script will display the average accuracy and standard deviation across folds for arousal and valence scores.
+5. After completion, the script will display the average accuracy and standard deviation across folds for arousal and valence scores.
 It will also print the average loss per fold and the standard deviation of loss per fold.
-5. Additionally, the script will generate confusion matrix plots for arousal and valence scores and save them in the output folder.
+6. Additionally, the script will generate confusion matrix plots for arousal and valence scores and save them in the output folder.